 Meet the Vice Chancellor and Dean

-Doneka R. Scott is the vice chancellor and dean for the Division of Academic and Student Affairs at NC State University.
-She leads a division dedicated to preparing students to succeed academically, professionally and personally, to embrace a commitment to lifelong learning, and to become informed, engaged, and productive citizens.
+Doneka R. Scott is the vice chancellor and dean for the Division of Academic and Student Affairs and a professor of practice in the Department of Educational Leadership, Policy and Human Development at NC State.
+She leads a division dedicated to preparing students to succeed academically, professionally and personally, to embrace a commitment to lifelong learning and to become informed, engaged and productive citizens.

-Scott joined NC State in 2021 after serving as the associate vice provost and associate dean for student success, then as the vice provost for undergraduate education and student success at the University of Oregon.
-There she was responsible for the overall strategy and execution of undergraduate education and student success efforts on campus.
-She worked to eliminate institutional barriers that prohibit students from being successful and inhibit them from completing a degree program in a timely manner.
+Scott joined NC State in 2021 after serving as the vice provost for undergraduate education and student success at the University of Oregon.
+There, she was responsible for the overall strategy and execution of undergraduate education and student success efforts on campus.
+She worked to eliminate barriers that prohibited students from being successful and inhibited them from completing a degree program in a timely manner.

 To ensure the success of our students, a holistic approach is critical, incorporating support for academic and social integration, a sense of belonging and well-being, and degree attainment; as well as equipping students with the knowledge and skills that will benefit them throughout their lives.